 - 1) a) Design a script in Scratch to simulate Airplane for take-off and land. - b) Design a script in Scratch to make a sprite to ask the user to enter two different numbers and an arithmetic operator and then calculate and display the result. - 2) a) Design a script in Scratch to calculate factorial of a given number. - b) Design a script in Scratch to simulate Maze game.
-(Hint: To get Maze images refer http://inventwithScratch.com/downloads/) - 3) a) Write a python script to read two integer numbers and perform arithmetic operations. - b) Write a python script to evaluate following expressions by considering necessary inputs. - i) $ax^2 + bx + c$ ii) $ax^5 + bx^3 + c$ iii) (ax + b) / (ax b) iv) x a / b + c - 4) a) Write a python script to convert given decimal number into octal, hexa decimal and binary. - b) Write a python script to read four integer values separated with commas and display the sum of those four numbers. - c) Write a python script to print "SVEC" with prefix of ten spaces by using format().
+(Hint: To get Maze images refer http://inventwithScratch.com/downloads/) - 3) a) Write a python script to read two integer numbers and perform arithmetic operations. - b) Write a python script to evaluate following expressions by considering necessary inputs. - i) $ax^2 + bx + c$ ii) $ax^5 + bx^3 + c$ iii) (ax + b) / (ax b) iv) x a / b + c - 4) a) Write a python script to convert given decimal number into octal, hexa decimal and binary. - b) Write a python script to read four integer values separated with commas and display the sum of those four numbers. - c) Write a python script to print "SVEC" with prefix of ten spaces by using format(). - 5) a) Write a python script to calculate electricity bill based on following slab rates.

-Rate (in Rupees/Unit)
+Consumption units Rate (in Rupees/Unit)